bloomberg/p1160/README.md

   * pstring -- a series of examples of testing and fixing an imaginary (and quite pathological) string class (executables)
   * monitoring -- an example of test resource monitoring and replacing the default resource with a test resource
   * exception_testing -- an example using the `exception_test_loop`
+  * patchpmr -- hacks to make clang with libc++ and older GNU libraries with experimental support work

 Please read the paper to follow the logic.